hashicorp/design-system/packages/ember-flight-icons/README.md

 ### Required usage

 The `name` must be specified.
-A default icon size of 24 will be provided.
+A default icon size of 16 is provided.

 ```hbs
 <FlightIcon @name="activity" />